phunghx/robotics/Project 1 - RoboND-Rover-Project/writeup_carldgosselin.md

 </br>

 **Approach** <br>
-In this project, I took to approach of learning and dissecting the functionality via the Jupyter Notebook.
+In this project, I took the approach of learning and dissecting the functionality via the Jupyter Notebook.
 The notebook does a nice job at breaking down pieces of functionality for targeted learning.<br>
 I also watched the walkthrough video to give me an overall understanding of the final solution.

 **Techniques** <br>
 The technique I used to get to the final result was to divide the task into it's smallest components.
 With the help of Jupyter Notebook, I was able to work on small pieces of code and incrementally tackled each of the steps to make the rover drive autonomously. <br>

 **What worked and why** <br>
 Reviewed the course materials and the walkthrough video help me deepen my understanding of the functionality in this project.
-Again, taking the time to review each line of code helped me understanding how smaller components contributes to the overall goal of getting a rover to navigate autonomously. <br>
+Again, taking the time to review each line of code helped me understanding how smaller components contributed to the overall goal of getting a rover to navigate autonomously. <br>

 **Where can it fail?** <br>
 Depending on the start location of the rover, fidelity can be below 60% at the point where the environment has been mapped at 40%. <br>